 At Blizzard Data Recovery, we try to make it affordable to get your data back.
 Conventional USB stick recovery starts at $135.
 Here are some descriptions and pictures so you can compare your USB pen drive to devices that qualify for our conventional USB device recovery pricing.
 Less common monolithic USB flash devices are charged an additional $200.
 Do I have a monolith?

-If your thumb drive has a metal USB connector like the picture to the right then it is most likely recoverable for our standard rates, but there are a few exceptions (See photos below).
-Here is a picture of some of the common USB flash drives that we do recover as well as a bucket of shells from devices we have worked on.
-You can click the image to enlarge it.
+If your thumb drive has a metal USB connector like the picture to the right then it is most likely recoverable for our standard rates, but there are a few exceptions (see photos at the bottom of the page).
+Here is a picture of some of the common USB flash drives that we do recover.

-To the left you can see two same model Sandisk Ultra 64GB USB devices.
+To the left, you can see two same model Sandisk Ultra 64GB USB devices.
 The one on the left is a conventional device and the one on the right is a monolith, but the package presents them as the same model.
 Click the picture to enlarge and see the difference.
-For full size devices you can often tell a monolith because it has a metal lip across the bottom of the connector area.
-The monolith version of these Sandisk Ultra’s have recently been seen coming from Amazon and Walmart (2018-06-14).
+For full size devices, you can often tell a monolith because it has a metal lip across the bottom of the connector area.
+The monolith version of these Sandisk Ultra flash drives have recently been seen coming from Amazon and Walmart (2018-06-14).

 Below you can see an 8GB PNY USB that is a monolith.
 You can tell by the large metal retaining bar at the bottom of the USB connector.